Zeeeepa/xyops/docs/data-structures.md

 ## Category.modified

-The Epoch timestamp when the category was last modified.
+The Unix timestamp when the category was last modified.

 ## Category.created

-The Epoch timestamp when the category was created.
+The Unix timestamp when the category was created.

 ## Category.revision